 Our PRC subsidiaries are incorporated in the PRC and governed by applicable PRC tax laws and regulations.
-The EIT Law, which became effective on January 1, 2008 and as amended on December 29, 2018 and its Implementing Rules, which became effective on January 1, 2008 and as amended on December 29, 2018 and April 23, 2019, respectively, have adopted a uniform statutory enterprise income tax rate of 25% to all enterprises in China including foreign-invested enterprises.
+The EIT Law, which became effective on January 1, 2008, and as amended on December 29, 2018, and its Implementing Rules, which became effective on January 1, 2008, and as amended on December 29, 2018, and April 23, 2019, respectively, have adopted a uniform statutory enterprise income tax rate of 25% to all enterprises in China, including foreign-invested enterprises.
 The EIT Law and its implementation rules also permit qualified "high and new technology enterprises," or HNTEs, to enjoy a preferential enterprise income tax rate of 15% upon filing with relevant tax authorities.
 The qualification as a HNTE generally has a valid term of three years and the renewal of such qualification is subject to review by the relevant authorities in China.
-Tarena Tech obtained its HNTE certificate in 2009 and renewed its HNTE certificate in 2012, 2015 and again in 2018, and is eligible to enjoy a preferential tax rate of 15% until the fourth quarter of 2021.
-If Tarena Tech fails to maintain its HNTE qualification or renew its qualification when its current term expires, its applicable enterprise income tax rate may increase to 25%, which could have an adverse effect on our financial condition and results of operations.
+Tarena Tech obtained its HNTE certificate in 2009 and renewed its HNTE certificate in 2012, 2015, 2018 and again in 2021, and is eligible to enjoy a preferential tax rate of 15% until December 2024.
 In addition, Tarena Hangzhou, one of our PRC subsidiaries, was established in 2013 and is qualified as a "newly established software enterprise," which entitles it to two years of full tax exemption followed by three years of 50% tax exemption, commencing from the year in which its taxable income is greater than zero, which was 2014.
 Tarena Hangzhou no longer has the 50% tax exemption since the beginning of 2019.
-Tarena Hangzhou has also received financial subsidies from PRC local government authority in 2013, 2015 and 2016.
-In 2016, Tarena Hangzhou acquired Hanru Education & Technology Co., Ltd., or Hanru Hangzhou, which was qualified as an eligible software enterprise and entitled to a full tax exemption of two years followed by a 50% tax exemption of three years, commencing from 2016.
-In addition, Hanru Hangzhou obtained its HNTE certificate in 2019 and has started to enjoy a preferential tax rate of 15% in 2021.
+Tarena Hangzhou has obtained its HNTE certificate in 2020, and is eligible to enjoy a preferential income tax rate of 15% from December 2020 to December 2023.
+Tarena Hangzhou has also received financial subsidies from a PRC local government authority in 2013, 2015 and 2016.
+In 2016, Tarena Hangzhou acquired Hangzhou Hanru Education & Technology Co., Ltd., or Hanru Hangzhou, which was qualified as a "newly established software enterprise" and entitled to a full tax exemption of two years followed by a 50% tax exemption of three years, commencing from 2016.
+In addition, Hanru Hangzhou obtained its HNTE certificate in 2019 and is eligible to enjoy a preferential tax rate of 15% until December 2022.
+If any of these entities fails to maintain its HNTE qualification or renew its qualification when its current term expires, its applicable enterprise income tax rate may increase to 25%, which could have an adverse effect on our financial condition and results of operations.